 All cyanide mixing, storage and process tanks at the Mesquite operation are provided with concrete, secondary containment.
-During the field component of this 2014 ICMC recertification audit, the concrete containments were in good repair.
-Additionally, WMMI uses carbon steel and HDPE piping materials and piping system components for conveyance of cyanide solutions and slurries.
+During the field component of this 2018 ICMC recertification audit, the concrete containments were in good repair.
+Additionally, WMMI uses carbon steel and high-density polyethylene ("HDPE") piping materials and piping system components for conveyance of cyanide solutions and slurries.
 Cyanide storage and process tanks are carbon steel.
 These materials are compatible with cyanide and high pH solutions.

 At the CIC Plant, the process tanks and vessels are set on solid mass, concrete pads or are supported above the concrete slab floor by steel structures.
 The entire process area provided for the carbon columns is a reinforced concrete pad with a perimeter curb.
-The cyanide mix and distribution tanks are located within a common, concrete, secondary containment area and are mounted on solid mass, concrete pedestal foundations, which provide an impermeable barrier between the tank bottoms and the ground (soil).
+The cyanide mix and distribution tanks are located within a common, concrete, secondary containment area, consisting of a reinforced concrete slab surrounded by a concrete curb.
+The Cyanide Mix Tank and the Cyanide Distribution Tank are mounted on solid mass, concrete pedestal foundations, which provide an impermeable barrier between the tank bottoms and the ground (soil).

-Following the field component of this audit, WMMI modified the cyanide containment area provided for the cyanide mix and distribution tanks by hydraulically connecting it with the caustic solution containment area and constructing two weirs, designed to release spillage onto the adjoining concrete offload apron and ultimately to the lined pipeline containment channel via the barren solution sump overflow pipes.
+Following the field component of the 2014 ICMC recertification audit, WMMI modified the cyanide mix and distribution tank containment area by hydraulically connecting the cyanide containment with the caustic solution containment and constructing two weirs, designed to release spillage onto the adjoining concrete offload apron and ultimately to the lined pipeline containment channel via the barren solution sump overflow pipes.
 If the overflow pipes were to clog, the surrounding concrete containment slab is keyed to the synthetic liner in the channel, providing another means of conveyance to the channel.
-Calculations provided by WMMI demonstrate that, accounting for the 100-year, 24-hour storm event, approximately six percent of the tank volume would stay in concrete containment and the remaining 94 percent would report to the ponds via the lined channel.
-The surplus capacity provided by the pond system to account for the heap draindown volume provides ample secondary containment capacity for the cyanide tanks.
+Calculations provided by WMMI demonstrate that, accounting for the 100-yr, 24-hr storm event, six percent of the tank volume would stay in concrete containment and the remaining 94 percent would report to the ponds via the lined channel.
+The auditor verified that impermeable secondary containment exists from the cyanide offload area to the ponds.
+Furthermore, the surplus capacity provided by the pond system to account for the heap draindown volume provides ample secondary containment capacity for the cyanide tanks.

-Similarly, the synthetic membrane lined, pipeline containment channel keyed to the north side of the concrete slab at the CIC Plant, provides overflow capacity for the concrete containment provided for the carbon columns and related vessels.
+Similarly, the synthetic membrane lined, pipeline containment channel keyed to the north side of the concrete slab at the CIC Plant provides overflow capacity for the curbed concrete containment provided for the carbon columns and related vessels and the new Barren Tank.
 Any overflow from the concrete apron provided for the cyanide delivery trucks and from the pregnant and barren solution sumps would also report to the lined channel.
 As discussed above, the lined containment channel reports to the process ponds, which provide ample containment capacity.